whitney227/Professional-Portfolio/README.md

  # Purpose
- This portfolio is to highlight the skills I've learned learned in the Bootcamp course like HTML, CSS, JavaScript, JQuery, API Calls, AJAX requests, Firebase, Express, NodeJS, and Sequelize.
+ This portfolio is to highlight the skills I've learned learned in the Bootcamp course like HTML, CSS,JavaScript, JQuery, API Calls, AJAX requests, Firebase, Express, NodeJS, React, MongoDB, and Sequelize.
 A complete showcase of all my work can be found on my GitHub portfolio.